Nicholas Fletcher

 Nicholas Fletcher (born August 10, 1954) is an American football coach and former player.
 He served as the head football coach at Eureka College in Eureka, Illinois from 1995 to 1999 and Denison University in Granville, Ohio from 2000 to 2009, compiling a career college football coaching record of 63–86.

 Playing career

 Fletcher played college football at Johns Hopkins University in Baltimore, Maryland from 1973 until 1975.

 Coaching career

 Fletcher was the offensive coordinator at Siena College in Loudonville, New York, where he coached Reggie Greene who was NCAA Division I-AA's all-time leading rusher at the time of his graduation.

 Eureka

-Fletcher was the 15th head football coach at Eureka College in Eureka, Illinois, serving for five seasons, from 1995 to 1999, and compiling a record of 27–22.
+Fletcher was the head football coach at Eureka College in Eureka, Illinois for five seasons, from 1995 to 1999, compiling a record of 27–22.
 His 1995 Eureka team was second in the nation in total offense and passing offense, amassing a 9–1 record.
 The 1995 team was later inducted into the Eureka College Hall of Fame.
 At Eureka, Fletcher coached Kurt Barth, who was the all-time leading receiver in NCAA Division III at the time of his graduation.